GarrettYoung510/quiz-refresher/README.md

 Built as a refresher on front end topics

-Used Vanilla JS, Real DOM manipulation, window manipulation (scrollTo, preventDefault) and setInterval effects, animation effect for score calculation
+## Technologies Used
+* Vanilla JS
+* Real DOM manipulation
+* Window Manipulation methods (scrollTo, preventDefault)
+* Animation (setInterval for score calculation effect)

+## Challenges

+* Coming up with questions and answers, now I know the struggle that test makers come up with and I hope my answers were not too obvious in comparison with other answers
+* Refresher on window manipulation methods and vanilla JS as I have been using ES6+ with React/Redux

+## Next Steps

+* Adding more questions
+* Making the code more dynamic and reusable